WELCOME TO MAY: MAY ALL YOUR GOALS BE REALIZED THIS MONTH

 To the performers Jasmine Pope, Tasha Tee and Lady Flame, you ladies killed it and I was enjoying the performances so much that I did not even want to stop to take photos or videos.
 People are still talking about you so please understand that YOU were the real stars on Saturdays and I am blessed to know you so I can share you with others.

-Please check out the photos from Shaka at the link below, stay connected to each other and email me under separate cover so we can continue to work together.
+Please check out the photos from Shaka HERE, stay connected to each other and email me under separate cover so we can continue to work together.

 Welcome to the Holidays.
 We are excited to report that we returned from Ghana, West Africa at the end of November and have since had an Appreciation Party on December 5 for all our donors and supporters.
 Very many thanks to all who attended the party and celebrated the beginning of the Holidays with us.
 It was an awesome party!
 The trip to Ghana this year was my best yet, and a lot of that has to do with the fact that I really feel like I belong there (now), plus the group I traveled with has the most incredible energy and it was a joy to be on tour with such lovely people.
 The real icing on the cake for me was the actual volunteer work that I did while there (this time) and interacting with the many children from 4 schools, and various individuals I met while I was there.
 From the donations I received at my Birthday Fundraiser, we visited the Trinity Home Academy and gave $200US to the school.
 We visited BenuVillage and gave $200US to the school.
 We visited our host school, Akoma International Academy and gave $3600 in sponsorships for a total of 13 children, spent a considerable time with the students and faculty and also donated $250 for the revamping of a new website.
 While we were in Ghana, we launched #EveryGirlCan Ghana and trained 3 interns who can now also facilitate the program even when we are not physically there in Ghana.
 Ten young ladies who attend Akoma International Academy were the first on the continent of Africa to go through the curriculum and our goal is to have at least 100 young ladies trained by 2017.
 Click HERE to see the EGC album and stay tuned for more from our trip to Ghana.